 Cryptocurrency assets are increasingly common in the business world.
 While a famously volatile and speculative market, the underlying philosophy of cryptocurrency remains an interesting and potentially revolutionary proposition: a decentralised currency not reliant on an authority like a government or bank, maintained by distributed consensus.

-Regulation of the cryptocurrency market is likely to come soon and with it much-needed stability, increasing opportunities for businesses to get involved in the space safely and with confidence.
+Regulation of the cryptocurrency market is likely to come soon and with it much-needed stability.
+This will create more opportunities for businesses to get involved in the space safely and with confidence.

-While there has been some turbulence in the crypto markets recently following the collapse of FTX, a large cryptocurrency exchange, there are new and potentially very lucrative opportunities in the market all the time.
+While there has been some turbulence in the crypto markets recently following the collapse of cryptocurrency exchange FTX, there are new and potentially very lucrative opportunities in the market all the time.
 Here’s what any business needs to know about cryptocurrency, and how a cryptocurrency accountant can help you manage your assets and navigate the space.

 What is cryptocurrency?